 Answer: The custom mineral oil pc project has always been intended as a cool conversation piece, and a fun do-it-yourself project.
 While there are certainly some thermal advantages, submersion cooling is usually not the best solution for overclocking.
-Due to the risk of tank failure if the oil reaches temperatures above 75C, we do not recommend submerging overclocked or extremely hot hardware in this system.
+Due to the risk of tank failure if the oil reaches temperatures above 50C, we do not recommend submerging overclocked or extremely hot hardware in this system.

 Why doesn't the mineral oil fry the electronics?